Kazakh Wikipedia: History

 The Kazakh Wikipedia started in June 2002.
 The Kazakh Wikipedia had a very high growth rate in 2011, going from 7,000 articles to over 100,000 in less than one year, largely due to the incorporation of materials from the Kazakh Encyclopedia, which have been released under a Creative Commons Attribution Share-Alike License (CC BY-SA).
 This rapid expansion was initiated by the non-profit Wikibilim Foundation.
 The Samruk Kazyna Foundation, Kazakhstan's sovereign oil wealth fund, sponsored the expansion, with 30 million tenge spent in 2011 for paid editing, digitalization, and author rights transfer.
 At the Wikimania 2011 conference WikiBilim president Rauan Kenzhekhanuly was awarded the Wikipedian of the Year award by Wikipedia co-founder Jimmy Wales for his work on the Kazakh Wikipedia expansion.

-In April 2012 Tengri News reported that "in 2011, the Samruk Kazyna sovereign wealth fund allocated a total of $204 thousand to develop the Kazakh-language Wikipedia.
+In April 2012, the Tengrinews.kz reported that "in 2011, the Samruk Kazyna sovereign wealth fund allocated a total of $204 thousand to develop the Kazakh-language Wikipedia.
 This year, another $136 thousand will be earmarked", citing the Fund's Press Service.
 Wales thanked the Kazakh government for its support of the Kazakh Wikipedia at Wikimania 2012.

 The Kazakh Wikipedia can be viewed and written in three different scripts: Cyrillic, Latin, and Arabic.
 On 26 October 2011, it passed the 100,000 articles threshold, and by early 2013 had just over 200,000 articles.

+On 2–3 September 2023, the First Kazakh Wiki Conference was held at the Eurasian National University in Astana.

 Features

-The Kazakh Wikipedia uses ZhengZhu's character mapping program to convert between Cyrillic, Latin, and Arabic scripts.
-While its Latin script utilizes Kazinform's own romanization system.
+The Kazakh Wikipedia used ZhengZhu's character mapping program to convert between Cyrillic, Latin, and Arabic scripts, while its Latin script utilized Kazinform's own romanization system.

+The character conversion system was removed from the Kazakh Wikipedia in 2023.